Randomization

 To randomize the order of questions on a page:

-2. Flip the toggle labeled Randomize questions.
+2. Toggle on Randomize questions.

 The options dropdown for a page is shown open with the randomize questions toggle on.